Skip to main contentSkip to Table of Contents

 Figure 1: U.S. Access Board Organizational Structure

-Organizational Chart which graphically outlines components.
-Boxes in the top row Federal are lableed Federal Board Members, Access Board Chair, and Public Board Members.
-A single box in the second row is labled Office of the Executive Directory, and it connects up to Access Board Chair.
-The third row shows three Offices connecting up: General Council (OGC), Administraton (OA), and echnology & Information Services (OTIS).
-There is one item in a fourth row to the side, labled ABA Compliance & Enforcement Program, which connects to OGC box.
+Org chart which graphically outlines eight component boxes.
+Three in the top row are labeled Federal Board Members, Access Board Chair, and Public Board Members.
+A single box in the second row is labeled Office of the Executive Directory (OED), and it connects to Access Board Chair.
+The third row shows four Offices connecting to OED: General Council (OGC), Administration (OA), Technical & Information Services (OTIS), and Information Technology (OIT).
+There is one item in a fourth row to the side, labeled ABA Compliance & Enforcement Program, which connects to OGC box.

 Board Members

-The agency’s 25-member Governing Board acts as a coordinating body among senior officials from twelve federal agencies (referred to as “Federal Members”) and thirteen presidentially-appointed members of the general public (referred to as “Public Members”), a majority of whom must be persons with disabilities.
+The agency’s 25-member Governing Board acts as a coordinating body among senior officials from twelve federal agencies (referred to as “Federal Members”) and thirteen presidentially appointed members of the general public, a majority of whom must be persons with disabilities (referred to as “Public Members”).

-Under the Access Board’s bylaws, the Board meets quarterly, with one of its Board Meetings annually taking place outside the Washington, D.C. area.
-The Governing Board is led by a Chair and Vice-Chair, each of whom are elected by majority vote of their fellow Board members and serve one-year terms.
-To foster a balance of interests, the Chair and Vice-Chair must alternate annually between Federal and Public Members, such that, when the Chair is a Federal Member, the Vice-Chair is a Public Member and vice-versa.
-The Board Chair (or his or her written delegee) act on the agency’s behalf matters reserved for agency heads under federal law or regulation.
+Under the Access Board’s bylaws, the Governing Board meets quarterly, with one of its Board Meetings annually taking place outside the Washington, D.C. area.
+The Governing Board is led by a Chair and Vice-Chair, each of whom are elected by majority vote of their fellow Board Members and serve one-year terms.
+To foster a balance of interests, the Chair and Vice-Chair must alternate annually between Federal and Public Members, such that, when the Chair is a Federal Member, the Vice-Chair is a Public Member, and vice-versa.
+The Board Chair (or their written delegee) acts on the agency’s behalf in matters reserved for agency heads under federal law or regulation.

 Staff Offices

-The Access Board’s career staff is organized into four units/offices.
-At the close of FY 2023, the agency had 27 full-time employees — most of whom are professionals with subject-matter expertise in accessibility matters within the Access Board’s jurisdiction.
+The Access Board’s career staff is organized into five units/offices.
+At the close of FY 2025, the agency had 24 full-time employees, most of whom are professionals with subject-matter expertise in accessibility within the Access Board’s jurisdiction.
 The agency’s physical office is in Washington, D.C. at 1331 F St. NW, Suite 1000.

 Office of the Executive Director

 The Office of the Executive Director (OED) is responsible for providing overall administrative leadership of the agency.
-The Executive Director, who is appointed by the Governing Board, oversees the day-to-day operation of the agency by, among other things, setting agency-wide priorities and overseeing their performance, supervising agency personnel, ensuring that the budget is administered effectively and efficiently, coordinating Governing Board meetings, and representing the Access Board on inter-agency committees and other official events.
+The Executive Director, who is appointed by the Governing Board, oversees the day-to-day operation of the agency by, among other things, setting agency-wide priorities and overseeing their performance, supervising agency personnel, ensuring that the budget is administered effectively and efficiently, coordinating Governing Board Meetings, and representing the Access Board on interagency committees and at other official events.

 Office of Technical and Information Services

-The Office of Technical and Information Services (OTIS) leads the agency’s development of accessibility guidelines and standards for the built environment, public right-of-way, transportation vehicles, information and communication technology (ICT), and medical diagnostic equipment.
-OTIS provides technical assistance and guidance to the public on these guidelines and standards.
-It also conducts webinars and training on accessibility and manages some of the Access Board’s communication with the public, such as through the agency’s website.
+The Office of Technical and Information Services (OTIS) leads the agency’s development of accessibility guidelines and standards for the built environment, public right-of-way, transportation vehicles, information and communication technology (ICT), medical diagnostic equipment, and universal changing tables.
+OTIS provides technical assistance to the public on these guidelines and standards.
+It also conducts webinars and training on accessibility.

 The Access Board recognizes that maintaining integrity and accountability in its financial systems, programs, and operations is critical for good government, demonstrates responsible stewardship over assets and resources, helps ensure high-quality and responsible leadership, allows for effective delivery of services to customers, and maximizes desired program outcomes.

-As a small, independent federal agency, Access Board leadership has found that it is effective to obtain various administrative services (e.g., financial management, human resources, procurement, travel, and Equal Employment Opportunity [EEO] services) from federal shared service providers than develop in-house capabilities for these services.
+As a small, independent federal agency, the Access Board leadership recognizes that it is cost effective to obtain various administrative services (e.g., financial management, HR, procurement, travel, and Equal Employment Opportunity [EEO] services) from federal shared service providers than develop in-house capabilities for these services.
 With respect to financial management systems, the Access Board relies heavily on the systems, controls, and assurances provided by BFS/ARC to meet applicable legal requirements, including Office of Management and Budget (OMB) guidelines.
 In addition, the Access Board supplements BFS/ARC’s controls with its own internal control processes to ensure the propriety of agency spending, as well as the validity of financial and performance data.
-Collectively, the Access Board believes that these measures sufficiently ensure that the performance and financial data included in this report are accurate, reliable, and complete.
+Collectively, the Access Board believes that these measures sufficiently ensure the performance and financial data included in this report are accurate, reliable, and complete.

 Federal Managers’ Financial Integrity Act of 1982 (FMFIA)